Particular-Cloud/particular-integration-examples/simple-remix/README.md

 Navigate to `node_modules/@particular.cloud/texts/dist/index.js` to enjoy a sneak peak of the loaded texts.

-Let's automate this process by adding our postinstall command to the `package.json` file:
+Let's automate this process by adding a postinstall command to the `package.json` file:

 ```json
   "scripts": {